jason-hernandez-73/Miscellanea_Pythonica/README.md

 Matplotlib
 API's

-Some may be moved out later.
 This is my catch-all Python repo for projects not otherwise categorized.
+As larger projects formulate around them, they get moved to project repos.